matyasfarkas/starter-hugo-academic/content/home/experience.md

     date_start: '2017-09-01'
     date_end: '2018-12-31'
     description: |2-
-       Consultant in DG-MP, Monetary Policy Strategy Division: Operationalization of policy tool to assess the balance of risks around ECB projections.
-Exploration of methodologies to identify and quantify skewness.
+       Consultant in DG-MP, Monetary Policy Strategy Division
+       *   Operationalization of policy tool to assess the balance of risks around ECB projections.
+       *   Exploration of methodologies to identify and quantify skewness.

   - title: 	Trainee
     company: European Central Bank